Why Intent Matters

 What "intent" looks like (fast tour)

 Think of intent as proof of interest across channels.
-A few common sources:
+Here are the common sources:

 Pricing/demo/security pages, integration docs, calculators, case studies, long time-on-page, repeat visits, multiple stakeholders from the same domain.